Are you into fad diets? You think you just want to be fit. But, how can it be risky or dangerous to your health? Find out more below.

 Carbohydrates are oftentimes considered a no-no in many of these diets, but in reality, restricting carbohydrates can significantly hurt your energy levels, making you feel fatigued.
 You will not have the necessary fuel to energize your workouts and function effectively on a day-to-day basis.

 The same misconception goes for fat.
 Many fad diets attempt to turn fat into a mortal enemy, when in reality, not all fats are bad.
-In fact, certain types of fats such as omega-3 are necessary for optimum health and monosaturated fats are required for brain and heart health.
+In fact, certain types of fats, such as omega-3, are necessary for optimum health, and monosaturated fats are required for brain and heart health.

 3. Muscle Wasting and Hair Loss

 Muscle loss is another common problem.
-Because of the caloric deficits associated with fad diets, the body naturally turns to other means to get that required energy, and as a result, muscle wasting occurs.
+Because of the caloric deficits associated with fad diets, the body naturally turns to other means to get the required energy, and as a result, muscle wasting occurs.

 You do not want to lose your muscle if you are planning to lose weight because having more muscle mass can help you burn more calories by boosting metabolism even when the body is at rest.